 A few rhinos……

 Below is an array of animals that we got to see.
-(Click any image for a larger view and click through gallery)
+(Click any image for a larger view and click through gallery_Will ONLY work on mobile devices)

 I’m ready to get past Memorial Day so we can enjoy the month of June as we have several places on the agenda: Land Between the Lakes, New Orleans and Foley, Alabama along with Blackwater State Park before ending up back at my parents to leave the 5er while we go to the beach at St. George Island with my daughter and her family for a week at a beach house.